Art-of-WiFi/UniFi-API-browser/README.md

 - switch between default Bootstrap theme and the [Bootswatch] (https://bootswatch.com/) themes
 - an "About" modal which shows version information for PHP, cURL and the Unifi Controller
 - very easy setup with minimal dependencies
-- timing details of API queries can help "benchmark" your controller
+- timing details of API queries can be useful to "benchmark" your controller
 - useful tool when developing applications that make use of the API
 - the API exposes more data than is visible through the Controller's web interface which makes the tool useful for troubleshooting purposes
 - comes bundled with an extensive PHP class for access to the Unifi Controller API, which supports even more API Endpoints